FelixArgueta/ResfinderInstaller/README.md

 (windows is not recommended to download resfinder because it lacks c compilers)

-The dependencies are as follows pip3 git
+The dependencies are as follows, pip3 git
-Install these using
-sudo apt install git-all
-sudo apt install python3-pip
+Install these dependencies using sudo apt install git-all sudo apt install python3-pip